The Portal for work abroad, overseas travel, study abroad and international living

 It is possible to find work in other towns; I am aware of teachers working in Danang, Hue and Vung Tau, and these days, one can probably find at least a handful of foreign teachers in all the major cities.
 Like everywhere else in the world, the smaller towns are quieter, safer, and less polluted; but there are also far fewer things to do when one isn’t teaching.

 The EFL scene in Vietnam is in constant flux.
-Teachers heading for Vietnam should look at the Vietnam entries on Dave’s ESL Cafe (www.daveseslcafe.com) for current feedback on various Vietnamese schools.
-In Ho Chi Minh City, most English schools advertise in the Tuoi Tre newspaper.
+Teachers heading for Vietnam should look at the Vietnam entries in Vietnam forum section of ESL Cafe for current feedback and discussions on various Vietnamese schools and related questions.

 For More Info